ankane/lockbox/README.md

 box.encrypt("consider").bytesize  # 44
 ```

 The block size for padding is 16 bytes by default.
-Note that if we have a status larger than 15 bytes, it will have a different length than the others.
+If we have a status larger than 15 bytes, it will have a different length than the others.

 ```ruby
 box.encrypt("123456789012345").bytesize   # 44